akabbas/JobPulse/README.md

 - **Skills Analysis**: AI-powered job description analysis (when OpenAI API key is available)

 ### **⚠️ What Has Limited Functionality**
-- **Indeed, LinkedIn**: Marked as "sample" status due to access limitations
+- **Indeed**: Limited due to advanced anti-bot measures.
+We're continuously working to improve access.
+- **LinkedIn**: Working reliably with our enhanced scraper system
 - **RemoteOK, WeWorkRemotely**: Enhanced scraper focuses on these sources
 - **Google Jobs**: Limited functionality due to anti-bot measures
 - **Plugin Architecture**: Foundation complete but not yet integrated into main app